mkwiecien00/disney-plus-clone/README.md

 ## About The Project

 This project is an attempt to clone the Disney+ App.
-It is so far built with React, React Router, Tanstack Query, Vite, styled components, Material UI, Framer Motion, the TMDB API and other third-party libraries such as React Spinners.
+It is so far built with React, Redux Toolkit, React Router, Tanstack Query, Vite, styled components, Material UI, Framer Motion, Firebase, the TMDB API and other third-party libraries such as React Spinners.
 Moreover, it is fully responsive and follows the mobile-first concept.
 Please note, that this project is still under development, so any updates will appear gradually.

 <!-- DESKTOP SCREENSHOTS -->
 <img src="./src/assets/screenshots/desktop/homepage.png"/>